clux/facemaulers/deities/kavaki.md

 Domains: Protection, Strength, Travel, War.
 Druidic-style faith.

-## Boreal Temple
-Pilgrimage place for Goliaths.

-Valkyrie Herfjatur tells them about Kavaki's philosophy:
-- pursue competition
-- fair play
-- survival of the fittest

-"The philosophy of Kavaki is pretty simple.
-We strive to live an authentic life.
-A life in tune with our values, so that we can act on our instincts and know that we did all we could.

-The first part of that is being able to know the difference between right or wrong.
-Good or Evil, if you will."

 ## Lore
 Book found in Gilgrin.
 Talks about various creator gods at the early times when the elves were considered gods.
 Unlike what's been told that Goliath's being some sort of mutant human, or giant cross bread, the Goliath race was created by Kavaki.